os-js/os-js.org/src/manual/installation/other/index.md

 # Misc

-## NW

-This is experimental.
-See the [repository documentation](https://github.com/os-js/OS.js/blob/master/doc/NW.md) for more information.

----

 ## X11

 This is very experimental.
-See the [repository documentation](https://github.com/os-js/OS.js/blob/master/doc/X11.md) for more information.
+See this [Gist](https://gist.github.com/andersevenrud/a09a3aef6066d609a18103d721d0b139#file-x11-md) for more information.